top of page

 Are your employees legally entitled to work in Australia?

 You must verify that you are employing someone who is legally entitled to work in Australia.
-Some visa holders can work unrestricted, others can work for a limited amount of time, while some cannot work at all.
+Some visa holders can work with no restrictions, others can work for a limited time, while some cannot work at all.

 People who can prove they are Australian citizens or Australian permanent residents can work unrestrictedly in accordance with Australian employment law.